ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Your engineers should be venting at you regularly, so if they are, don't panic this is totally normal, and in fact highly desirable.
 You should have a 1:1 meeting with every member of your team at least once every two weeks, if not weekly.
 Your goal in these meetings is to create a safe space for your engineers to tell you what s on their mind, and for you to actively listen and engage on these topics.

-With strong engineers, that will mean they re aware of imperfections in the world around them and they want to tell you about them.
+With strong engineers, that will mean they're aware of imperfections in the world around them and they want to tell you about them.
 Your job is not to solve every problem they bring up; your job is to listen, to ask questions to clarify your understanding, and to convince them that you do understand, and then steer them toward solutions.
 From time to time, there may be a direct ask, or something you can directly help with, but that s not the norm.

 The value you're providing here is making your direct reports feel heard and coaching them to productively handle issues themselves.